clausejs/clausejs/README.md

 ### What

-A higher order JavaScript schema framework that lets you:
+A highly flexible JavaScript  data validation and conformation framework for that enables you to:

 - Build your data validation rules (specs) with composable, regex-like expressions built from primitives predicates such as `and`, `or`, `any`, `oneOrMore`, `zeroOrMore`, etc
 - Validate and make assertions about your data with these predicate functions